FriendsOfCake/crud/examples/blog.md

 Obviously there isn't a huge win in this small example, but read on and see how much awesome features Crud can provide.

-Read on and lets add a API layer on top of our new Blog.
+Read on and let's add a API layer on top of our new Blog.

 # Adding API

-Since our new blog is super webscale, and we want people to be able to consume our content through a nice API we want to add some JSON and XML response formats.
+Since our new blog is super webscale, and we want people to be able to consume our content through a nice API, we want to add some JSON and XML response formats.

 ## Route configuration